bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. note:: You must not define properties such as 'bootstrap.servers', 'enable.auto.commit', 'key.deserializer' and 'value.deserializer' to avoid a crashing of system

-Сonfig domain named 't-streams' contains properties used for a T-streams consumer/producer.
+Сonfiguration domain named 't-streams' contains properties used for a T-streams consumer/producer.

 .. note:: You must not define properties such as 'producer.bind-host', 'producer.bind-port', 'consumer.subscriber.bind-host' and 'consumer.subscriber.bind-port' to avoid a crashing of system.